Q&A/Interviews

 Do you suffer many rejections?
 Does rejection ever get you down?

 I wouldn’t say many to both questions.
-I’m very choosy about what I send where.
+I’m choosy about what I send where.
 I always joke that I had fewer rejections than Stephen King did before I had a story accepted.
 In fact, I had just one, and that was largely because I sent it to a semi-inappropriate market.
-They were impressed enough to give me advice and following their guide and through a little market research I found the perfect publication to submit it to.
+They were impressed enough to give me advice and following their guide and through a little market research, I found the perfect publication to submit it to.

 What about criticism?